 In 1960/61 the league was suspended for one season and Trinity competed in the Central Alliance.
-On returning to the Midland League the club remained there until becoming founder members of the Northern Premier League in 1969.
-Gainsborough have never won the NPL although the club twice finished in 4th place and have taken League Cup honours on two occasions along with the Chairman’s Charity Shield.
+On returning to the Midland League the club remained there until becoming founder members of the Northern Premier League (NPL) in 1969.
+Gainsborough have never won the NPL although the club twice finished in fourth place and have taken league cup honours on two occasions along with the Chairman’s Charity Shield.
 Trinity was the longest-serving member of the NPL, ending a 36-year stay after finishing tenth in the Premier Division to earn a place in the extended Conference Nationwide North for 2004/05.

 Trinity has long been noted for finding players who have gone on to play in the Football League and the man who was to become their Honorary Manager for over 30 years, Charles Caldicott, arranged the transfers to League clubs of 19 players in the 1930s and 40s.
 Several former Trinity stars went on to play for England; goalkeeper Ronnie Sewell, who also played for Burnley, Jackie Morton who was sold to West Ham United and left winger Fred Spicksley who went to Sheffield Wednesday and played seven times for his country, twice scoring hat tricks against Scotland.